Dosage Form: injection, powder, lyophilized, for solution

 Clinically significant serum concentrations have been reported in some patients being treated for active C. difficile-induced pseudomembranous colitis after multiple oral doses of vancomycin.

-Prolonged use of vancomycin may result in the overgrowth of nonsusceptible microorganisms.
+Prolonged use of Vancomycin Hydrochloride for injection may result in the overgrowth of nonsusceptible microorganisms.
 Careful observation of the patient is essential.
 If superinfection occurs during therapy, appropriate measures should be taken.
-In rare instances, there have been reports of pseudomembranous colitis due to C. difficile developing in patients who received intravenous vancomycin.
+In rare instances, there have been reports of pseudomembranous colitis due to C. difficile developing in patients who received intravenous Vancomycin Hydrochloride for injection.

 In order to minimize the risk of nephrotoxicity when treating patients with underlying renal dysfunction or patients receiving concomitant therapy with an aminoglycoside, serial monitoring of renal function should be performed and particular care should be taken in following appropriate dosing schedules (see DOSAGE AND ADMINISTRATION).